robin-raymond/zax.io/concurrency.md

 ## Concurrency

-### Using the `deep` type qualifier as a method to ensure type data separation across threads
+### Using a `deep` type qualifier as a method to ensure data safety across threads

-For speed and efficiency reasons, types may utilize a `shallow` copy methodology and data sharing across type instances when a variable is copied from one type instance to another.
-A true copy of a type may never actually be performed in such a scenario as copying the data may be expensive and not desirable, especially for types that require heap allocations (e.g. variable length strings).
+For speed and efficiency reasons, types may utilize a `shallow` copy methodology and data sharing across `type` instances when a variable is copied from one instance to another instance.
+A true copy of a `type` may never actually be performed in such a scenario as copying data may be expensive and not desirable, especially for types that require heap allocations (e.g. variable length strings).

 #### Efficient `immutable` type data sharing and concurrency